Get the Best WordPress Backup

 How do I transfer my WordPress site to a new host and domain?

-You can transfer your WordPress site to a new host or domain name by installing Duplicator Pro and creating a package of your current site.
+You can transfer your WordPress site to a new host or domain name by installing Duplicator Pro and creating a backup of your current site.
 Then, install Duplicator Pro on the second WordPress installation and drag and drop your archive file to import it.
 After the migration, it’s a good idea to update your DNS, inform Google about the change, add redirects, and check for broken links.

 For more details, check out these helpful guides: